 Coping with hearing loss

 Although usually temporary, hearing problems can be hard to cope with.
-Many of your daily activities are affected.
+It affects many of your daily activities.
 It becomes harder to have face to face or telephone conversations.
 Ways of relaxing such as listening to music or the radio and watching TV may be more difficult or less enjoyable.
 You may get fed up with asking people to repeat things.
 This can be a worry when talking to your doctors, as you may be concerned that you are missing vital bits of information.

 It is important to tell people that your hearing is not so good.
 They can then speak a little louder, and more clearly.
 They may also need to face you when speaking as this often helps.
 Try to get rid of background noise, such as the TV or radio, when talking to people.
 Ask them to turn the noise down, and explain why you’re asking.

 If your hearing loss is likely to be permanent your doctor will probably refer you to an audiologist.
 This is a professional trained in hearing loss.
 An audiologist will look at the degree of hearing loss you have.
 And they can provide further treatment and help, to best suit your own particular needs.